-BOUNIA V COUNCIL AND COMMISSION
+BEOSMANS V COUNCIL AND COMMISSION

 - order the applicant to pay the costs.

 Law

-The applicant claims that the conditions which render the Community liable for the harm which he has sustained are fulfilled.
+The applicant claims that the conditions which render the Community liable for the harm which he has sustained are satisfied.
 The defendants maintain that the action is inadmissible in part because the rights to compensation on which the applicant relies are in part time-barred.

 The Court considers that in the present case before it can examine the limitation period it must first determine whether the liability of the Community under Article 215 of the EC Treaty (now Article 288 EC) is susceptible of being incurred and, if so, until what date.

 Arguments of the parties

 The applicant states, first of all, that the damage in respect of which he claims compensation relates only to the period expiring on the day on which he was able to resume milk production.
-On the other hand, the damage which he sustained following the withdrawal of his provisional milk quota forms the subject-matter of the case registered at the Registry of the Court of First Instance as Case T-94/98.
+The damage which he sustained following the withdrawal of his provisional milk quota forms the subject-matter of the case registered at the Registry of the Court of First Instance as Case T-94/98.

 The applicant claims that the Community is liable for the harm which he sustained owing to the fact that the Community legislation deprived him of a

-II - 213
+II - 233

-quota from 1984 and which did not cease until Regulation No 1639/91 entered into force and he was allocated a provisional quota on 28 October 1991.
+quota from 1984 and which did not cease until Regulation No 1639/91 entered into force and he was allocated a provisional quota on 25 November 1991.
 He bases his claim on the judgment in Mulder II.

-- He disputes the defendants' argument that he is not entitled to compensation because he did not resume milk production upon expiry of the non-marketing undertaking.
-He states that he was unable to resume milk production in 1983 because he lacked the financial means to do so, or during the winter of 1983/84 because he had no fodder.
-Had he known that the supplementary levy scheme would enter into force in April 1984, he would have immediately resumed milk production in 1983 by borrowing money from his family.
-Since he did not know that it would, he decided, for reasons of economic efficiency, to delay resuming production. - On 1 April 1984, the applicant was surprised by the announcement and immediate entry into force of the supplementary levy.
-He immediately contacted the Districtbureauhouder, the competent Netherlands authority, and was informed that producers who, pursuant to an undertaking given under Regulation No 1078/77, had not delivered milk during the reference year, commonly known as SLOM producers, were precluded from the quota scheme and that there was no point in applying for a quota. - When Regulation No 764/89 entered into force, the applicant again contacted the Districtbureauhouder, and was informed that producers whose undertakings had expired in 1983 continued to be precluded from the allocation of quotas.
-It was only in 1991 that the applicant was able to request the allocation of a reference quota. - In any event, the applicant disputes the defendants' argument that SLOM producers whose non-marketing period expired in 1983 and who did not resume milk production before 1 April 1984 are not entitled to compensation.
+- He disputes the defendants' argument that he is not entitled to compensation because he did not resume milk production upon expiry of the non-marketing undertaking. - 31 It is clear from the documents in the file that the applicant contacted the competent authorities with a view to obtaining a quota first in 1984 and then on three occasions, in 1988, 1989 and 1991.
+In any event, the applicant owned cows throughout the non-marketing period. - The applicant did not resume milk production in 1983, for three reasons: first, health problems temporarily prevented him from working; second, his cows had all suckled calves during the summer and therefore could not be used for milk production before the spring of 1984; and, third, his non-marketing undertaking expired on 23 December 1983 and he therefore did not have time to resume milk production before the end of the year. - In any event, the applicant disputes the defendants' argument that producers who, pursuant to an undertaking under Regulation No 1078/77, had not delivered milk during the reference year, commonly known as SLOM producers, whose non-marketing period expired in 1983 and who did not resume milk production before 1 April 1984, could not claim compensation.
 It is clear from Spagl, cited above, that it is contrary to the principle of legitimate expectations to impose a cut-off date the effect of which is to preclude all producers who did not deliver milk in 1983 owing to the undertaking given pursuant to Regulation No 1078/77.
 In other words, those producers cannot legitimately be criticised for failing to anticipate regulations which did not exist when their non-marketing undertaking expired and which were introduced with retroactive effect.
 The applicant further emphasises that the reasons why the plaintiff in Spagl had not resumed milk production did not influence the findings of the Court of Justice.
 It was irrelevant whether he had not done so for personal reasons or on other grounds.
+Grounds.